Financial Care for Life > Buying Your First Home

-What You Need to Know to Make Your First Home Purchase Easier
+What You Need To Know To Make That Big Purchase Easier

 For many of us, home ownership is an important part of the American dream and one of our most important life moments.
 It means community, independence and success.
 However, the process of buying a home can appear overwhelming.
 But, with some careful planning, it can be both achievable and rewarding.
 We’ve provided below a few considerations to help in your journey to home ownership.

 Securing a good mortgage requires a good credit score.
 Before you begin shopping, check your credit report and ensure it doesn’t contain any errors.
 Correcting your credit report can take time so it’s important you act quick.
-If you need to improve your score, start by paying down debts, make payments on time and avoid taking on any addition new credit.
+If you need to improve your score, start by paying down debts, making payments on time and avoid taking on any additional new credit.

 Saving for Your Down Payment